thenetcircle/dino/ROADMAP.md

     - permissions on channels
     - e.g. some types of users can not join, like paying members only etc.

-0.1X.0
+0.11.0
 ---
+* emit event on socket for kick/ban
+    - to be able for clients to do ui updates in response to being kicked/banned
-* invisibility
+* response codes
-    - invisible in chats
+    - use defined response codes for front-end to be able to display correct error messages
 * rest interface
     - to get information about users in room, online users, etc.
 * filter room list
     - ability to choose to filter out rooms list, not displaying rooms that a user is not allowed to join

+0.1X.0
+---
+* invisibility
+    - invisible in chats
 * backend admin interface
     - show/search message history
 * stats